Study Abroad

 There are not any specific requirements, but a tertiary qualification (generally three years) in computing, software engineering, information systems, or business computing is commonly sought by employers.

-Pros: Many areas to specialize in, constantly changing technology, excellent salaries, jobs constantly being created as new businesses are found out in Czech and existing companies adapt to new technology.
+Pros: Many areas to specialize in, constantly changing technology, excellent salaries, jobs constantly being created as new businesses are found in Czech and existing companies adapt to new technology.

-Cons: It is often long hours and most jobs are concentrated within the main cities (Auckland, Wellington) with limited opportunities within the regions.
+Cons: It is often long hours, and most jobs are concentrated within the main cities (Auckland, Wellington), with limited opportunities within the regions.

 It’s very broad, and while your first job could also be in something quite specific, there will be room to pivot afterward.